BOSTLAB/TranspaceR/Tutorial_multisample.md

 ### Spatially variable genes
 This step is performed on each sample separately.
-To compute the Geary's C score and variograms for each sample, versions of functions *Geary_C_score* and *Compute_variogram* are implemented.
+To compute the Geary's C score and variograms for each sample, versions of functions *Geary_C_score* and *Compute_variogram* for multiple samples are implemented.

 #### Geary's C
 ```R